jpswade/jpswade.github.io/_posts/2008-02-19-rip-and-decode-mp3s-via-myspace-music-player.md

           * <span class="attribute-value">You will find the &#8220;<a href="http://cache02-music01.myspacecdn.com/16/std_8f66fa49e964209826356ce9f579541f.mp3">durl</a>&#8221; eg: durl=&#8221;http://cache02-music01.myspacecdn.com/16/std_8f66fa49e964209826356ce9f579541f.mp3&#8243;.</span>
           * <span class="attribute-value">You will also find the title=&#8221;Into The Dark Ferry Fix&#8221;, which is useful when saving, to give them real names.</span></ol>

-    So in case you didn&#8217;t notice, all you really need is the &#8220;FriendID&#8221; and the <span class="attribute-value"></span>mediaservices.myspace.com URL, and in future you can access the playlist for any band or artist, and download all the tracks they have on their profile.
+    So in case you didn't notice, all you really need is the &#8220;FriendID&#8221; and the <span class="attribute-value"></span>mediaservices.myspace.com URL, and in future you can access the playlist for any band or artist, and download all the tracks they have on their profile.

-    It&#8217;s worth knowing how to figure it out, in case their system changes.
+    It's worth knowing how to figure it out, in case their system changes.

     **Resources**